 The definition of "woke" changes depending on who you ask.

-The term has been used by some conservatives as an insult against progressive values, as seen this midterm election cycle.
+The term has recently been used by some conservatives as an insult against progressive values.

-The term, in one of its contemporary meanings, began to gain more recent popularity with the general population at the start of the Black Lives Matter movement in 2014, according to Merriam-Webster Dictionary.
+The term, in one of its contemporary meanings, began to gain more popularity at the start of the Black Lives Matter movement in 2014, according to Merriam-Webster Dictionary.

 The Ferguson, Missouri, protests that year helped wake many people up to the social injustices of police brutality against the Black community following the fatal police shooting of Michael Brown.